The goal of this module is to support the integration of reinforcement

 method was created.

-Since this framework is intended to support multi-agent RL, it had to be decided which API to use.
-For the chosen API, the ns3-ai interface then had to be extended to support multi-agent RL.
+Since this framework is intended to support multi-agent RL, it had to be

 To decide for an API, the following aspects were considered: